Monday, February 10th

-Are Wannabe Clinics mandatory before trying out for the team?
+Are OHRD Clinics mandatory before trying out for the team?

-Clinics are not mandatory for trying out for OHRD, but they are mandatory for the O-H!
-Rec League.
+Clinics are not mandatory for trying out for OHRD, but they are mandatory for the Ohio Recreational Program.
 We recommend clinics before trying out for OHRD because they provide the opportunity to work on the basic skills needed for a good foundation for playing roller derby.
-We have found that generally the girls who attend the clinics perform better during tryouts and have an increased chance of making the team as opposed to those that just show up for tryouts.
+We have found that generally the people who attend the clinics perform better during tryouts and have an increased chance of making the team as opposed to those that just show up for tryouts.

 Are clinics all one skill level, or do you have more advanced/secondary level clinics for those who been to the first one?

 All clinics are the basic skill level.
-Skaters interested in advancing are encouraged to try out for the O-H!
-Rec League.
+Skaters interested in advancing are encouraged to join the Ohio Recreational Program.

 What if I’m ready to advance my skill set?

-Once you’ve completed a wannabe clinic, you are now apart of the O-H!
-Rec League.
+Once you’ve completed a OHRD 101 Clinic, you are now a part of the Ohio Recreational Program.
 That’s where you’ll learn a higher level of skills, including how to hit and rules and strategies for playing the game.
-The O-H!
-Rec League hosts one practice, one scrimmage each month, and you can join OHRD players for off skates workouts twice a month.
+Find out more information about OHRP here

 I’m in!
 Where do I sign up?